 The Limmer Hair Transplant Center has a proud history of conducting many successful hair restoration surgeries on African American / Black patients.
 Our entire team has been fully trained on the delicate intricacies of hair transplants for all ethnicities.

 If you’re ready to learn more about undergoing a hair transplant, trust the experts at Limmer HTC.
-With years of experience in conducting hair restorations, we’ll provide you with the care, skill and compassion you deserve.
-Schedule a consultation anytime at (210) 496-9992 or set up an appointment online.
+With years of experience in conducting hair restorations, we’ll provide you with the care, skill, and compassion you deserve.
+Schedule a consultation anytime at (210) 496-9992, or set up an appointment online.